sonrabakarim/barlkk/_posts/2017-10-12-make-killing-bitcoin-fork.md

 featured: true
 ---

-Bitcoin's next hard fork is only weeks away and value is increasing rapidly.
-There are things you can do right now to achieve death-defying performance.
+Bitcoin's next hard fork is right around the corner, and value is increasing rapidly.
+Do these things right now to achieve death-defying performance.
 Don't miss out!